Seneca-SCPA/Applied-Problem-Solving/docs/functions.md

 This is a very important aspect of programming especially when you get into collaborative coding and sharing of custom libraries like API's (Application Programming Interface).
 Functions need to be summarized so the use of the function is clear and other programmers will know how to properly apply the function.

 :::info NOTE
-For the purposes of these notes, **pseudo code functions** will be documented with a series of dashes: `------` before and after the description.
+For the purposes of these notes, **pseudocode functions** will be documented with a series of dashes: `------` before and after the description.

 See the below sub-section on [Returning Information](#returning-information) for some examples.
 Going forward, all examples will demonstrate function level documentation accordingly.